Maureen S Rush, M.S., CPP

 Ms. Rush received numerous commendations from the Philadelphia Police Department and has received awards from the Chapel of the Four Chaplains, the Bryn Mawr Women’s Business Association, the Girl Scouts of Southeastern Pennsylvania’s Take the Lead award, and the Black Men at Penn School of Social Work, Inc.

-Under Ms. Rush's leadership, the University of Pennsylvania's Division of Public Safety was recognized as the number one institution in the Higher Education vertical market, as ranked by Security Magazine's Security 500 Survey for 6 years in a row.
-From 2007-2012 the Division of Public Safety was once again recognized as the number one institution in Higher Education by this publication.
+Under Ms. Rush's leadership, the University of Pennsylvania's Division of Public Safety was recognized as the number one institution in the Higher Education vertical market, as ranked by Security Magazine's Security 500 Survey for 7 years in a row.

 Ms. Rush holds a M.S. degree from the University of Pennsylvania in Organizational Dynamics.
 She has also completed the John F. Kennedy School of Government, the Northwestern School of Staff & Command and the FBI’s Law Enforcement Executive Development Program.
 In 2004, Ms. Rush completed a year-long program with Philadelphia Leadership, Inc. a regional leadership think tank and during the same year, earned a Certified Protection Professional (CPP) certification from the American Society for Industrial Security (ASIS) International Professional Certification Board.
 In 2009 Ms. Rush completed a Security Executive certification program sponsored by the University of Pennsylvania’s Wharton School and the American Society for Industrial Security (ASIS).